samisalreadytaken/csgo-benchmark/README.md

 ![](../assets/image.jpg)

 ## How it works
-This is a script for Source Engine's scripting system to playback saved paths and grenade setups consistently in listen servers.
+This is a script for Source Engine's scripting system to playback saved camera paths and grenade setups consistently in listen servers.
 This can be used to test or compare the general performance of the game in the tested maps.

 This script cannot access any benchmark details due to the limitations of the system.

 ## Installation
-Merge the `/csgo/` folder with your `/steamapps/common/Counter-Strike Global Offensive/csgo/` folder.

-This only adds 6 files to your `/csgo/` folder.
-It does not overwrite any game files, and it does not interfere with the game in any way.
-It can only be used on your own local server.

-### Downloading
-Manually download the repository ([`Code > Download ZIP`](https://github.com/samisalreadytaken/csgo-benchmark/archive/master.zip)), then extract the folder.
+Manually download the repository ([`Code > Download ZIP`](https://github.com/samisalreadytaken/csgo-benchmark/archive/master.zip)), then extract and merge the `/csgo/` folder with your `/steamapps/common/Counter-Strike Global Offensive/csgo/` folder.

 Alternatively run the installation script of your choice: